 A calorie is a unit of energy in food.
 Carbohydrates, fats and protein in the foods and drinks we consume provide energy or "calories."
 The number of calories needed in a day differs for each person.
 It is based on gender, age, height, weight and frequency of physical activity.

 Did you know?
 Protein and carbohydrates both contain 4 calories per gram, while fat provides 9 calories per gram.

 Similar to calories, Kilojoules is a different way of representing energy people get from consuming food and drink.
 1 calorie= 4.2 kJs.

 Protein provides amino acids which form and preserve healthy body tissue.
 There are 20 essential amino acids the body needs to function properly.
-Twelve of these are produced in the body, and the other eight should be supplied by the diet.
+Eleven of these are produced in the body, and the other nine should be supplied by the diet.
+Your body doesn’t store amino acids, so it needs a regular daily supply of these essential building blocks.
 Foods from animal sources often have all these essential amino acids such as meat and eggs, while a variety of plant products must be taken together to provide all the necessary protein components, like nuts and tofu for example.

 Carbohydrates are the body's main source of energy.
 There are two kinds of carbohydrates: simple carbohydrates (such as honey or sugar) or complex carbohydrates (such as grains, peas, beans or potatoes).
-Complex carbohydrates are favored because they are more nutritious, have less calories per gram and cause fewer problems with over-eating compared to fat.
+Complex carbohydrates are favored because they are more nutritious and have less calories per gram.

 Did you know?
 It is recommended to increase your consumption of omega-3 oils to help reduce risks of cardiovascular diseases and cancer as well as alleviate symptoms of rheumatoid arthritis, premenstrual syndrome, dermatitis, and inflammatory bowel disease.